IBM/wcs-ocaml/README.md

 [Watson Conversation Service (WCS)](https://www.ibm.com/watson/services/conversation/).
 It allows to program chat bots in OCaml.

 * `wcs-lib` provides a framework to write WCS programs, called workspaces.
-* `wcs-api` offers an OCaml binding to the
+It also offers an OCaml binding to the [service API](https://www.ibm.com/watson/developercloud/conversation/api/v1/) and a generic client application.
-  [service API](https://www.ibm.com/watson/developercloud/conversation/api/v1/)
-  and a generic client application.
 * `wcs` is a command line tool that interact with the service.